 Vice President for Research, Innovation, and Economic Impact, Andre Marshall, reported the economic impact of Mason Enterprise was \$3.36 Billion, achieved through 40,000 hours of 1:1 counseling to 10,000 small businesses, 1,600 training programs for 30,000 attendees, and 550+ companies incubated.
 61% of businesses served were womanowned, 46% were minority-owned, and 15% were veteran-owned.
 He provided highlights for programs, partnerships, and initiatives across the university.
-These included IDIA's Public-Private-Partnership (P3) Faculty Fellows Program, the launch of Mason's GoVA funded nanofabrication facility on the Prince William Campus with \$8.5M of equipment.
+These included IDIA's Public-Private-Partnership (P3) Faculty Fellows Program, the launch of Mason's Living Laboratory program on the Fairfax Campus, and the outfitting of Mason's GoVA funded nanofabrication facility on the Prince William Campus with \$8.5M of equipment.